 When I transitioned from Energy Modeling career to IT infrastructure, I did not realize that I will be back helping energy modelers leverage my previous life skills and my current areas of expertise and passion.

 The energy models are very specialized beasts – very knowledge and computationally intensive.
-And refactoring the code developed over decades to make it accessible using web-interface is very time and resource intensive.
+And refactoring the code developed over decades to make it accessible using web-interface is very time consuming and resource intensive.
 However, it is possible to develop a UI/Ux using modern web technologies and keep the back-end same.

 I shared our recent effort in helping the North Carolina State University’s open source energy model TEMOA (model.temoacloud.com) migrate to the cloud infrastructure.
 The open source energy model has been developed by Prof Joseph DeCarolis and his team at NC State.
 Specifically, we designed and developed a Web-based interface using Django framework, that allows any un-initiated modeler familiarize him or herself with how the model works.
 A middleware was developed in Python and the model framework is in Pyomo and some open source solvers.